3 Tips for Saving Energy at Home

 3. Install a Smart Thermostat

-A smart thermostat turns on and off by itself during the day, which you can program based on who is at home or whether you’re active or asleep.
+turns on and off by itself during the day, which you can program based on who is at home or whether you’re active or asleep.
 Newer models automatically learn your energy habits and can work with a variety of smart devices to make your home more intelligent.
 They can also automatically adjust based on sensor readings, and they can be viewed and controlled on the internet so that you can keep tabs on your temperature even when you’re at work.
 Such smart thermostats could save you up to $180 a year in heating and cooling costs.